Updated December 14, 2017

 - It’s Flexible – You can built your ecommerce shop in the way you want without any limitations or boundaries imposed by pre-build shopping platforms.

-- It’s Free – Besides the initial cost of developing your website and a very small monthly fee (can be as low as $25 per month for a managed VPS), you don’t have to pay for transaction fees or shopping fees.
+- It’s Free – Besides the initial cost of developing your website and a very small monthly fee, you don’t have to pay for transaction fees or shopping fees.

 Best ecommerce plugins for WordPress

-There are many ecommerce plugins you can use with WordPress but the 3 listed below are suitable for building professional and secure eshops.
+There are many ecommerce plugins you can use with WordPress but those listed below are suitable for building professional and secure eshops.
 They are reliable, they have good support, thousands of downloads and a lot of happy customers.

-Woocommerce by woothemes is one of the newest ecommernce plugins but one that has a lot of functionality, features and a growing community of both users and developers.
+Woocommerce by woothemes is one of the newest ecommerce plugins but one that has a lot of functionality, features and a growing community of both users and developers.

 Woocommerce gives you the basic functionality for free but if you want more features you can purchase add-ons (or extensions) that integrate with the system seamlessly.